oils-for-unix/oils/doc/oil-overview.md

   - different syntax

 <!--
 Would be nice to show these side-by-side?
-Old way and new way.
+The old way and new way.
 -->

 Oil retains them all.
 A big difference is that keywords rather than builtins